sympy/sympy/doc/src/modules/physics/mechanics/joints.rst

 define the relationships.
 First off it needs two bodies: the parent body (shown in green) and the child body (shown in blue).
 The transformation made by the joint is defined between the joint attachments of both bodies.
-A joint attachment of a body consists of a point and a body fixed frame.
+A joint attachment of a body consists of a point and a body-fixed frame.
 In the parent body the point is called ``parent_point`` and the frame ``parent_interframe``.
 For the child body these are called ``child_point`` and ``child_interframe``.
 For most joints it is the case that when the generalized coordinates are zero,